malickbax/note-taker/README.md

 ![License](https://img.shields.io/badge/License-none-blue.svg)

 ## Description
 Note Taker is an application that allows the user to write and save notes.
-Th is application uses Express.js back end and saves/retrieves note data from a JSON file.
+This application uses Express.js back end and saves/retrieves note data from a JSON file.

 ## Table of Contents
 - [Description](#description)